Back to Blogs

 • Scenario A — New Incident: The event has never been seen before.
 The engine dispatches a full "Incident Created" alert with complete incident details, impact data, and direct-link action buttons.

 • Scenario B — Duplicate / No Change: The event is already tracked and nothing has changed.
-Suppressed silently to prevent alert fatigue.
+Suppressed silently to prevent alert fatigue — no webhook call, no notification, zero noise.

 Multi-Channel Alert Dispatch

-The alert dispatcher translates raw incident data into richly formatted Google Chat Cards V2 payloads featuring visual severity markers (🚨 New, 🔄 Updated, ✅ Resolved), dynamic impact summaries, collapsible 3-column grids for large-scale outages, and interactive buttons linking directly to the GCP Console.
-All messages within the same incident are automatically threaded using the GCP event ID, keeping conversations organized.
+The alert dispatcher translates raw incident data into richly formatted Google Chat Cards V2 payloads featuring visual severity markers (🚨 New, 🔄 Updated, ✅ Resolved), dynamic impact summaries with project/service/zone counts, collapsible 3-column grids for large-scale outages, and interactive buttons linking directly to the GCP Console.
+All messages within the same incident are automatically threaded using the GCP event ID, keeping conversations organized and contextual.

 Beyond Google Chat, the same normalized payload simultaneously fans out to PagerDuty for on-call escalation, Email/SMTP for notification distribution, and ServiceNow for automatic ITSM incident creation.
 This ensures consistent, high-signal alerts across every operational channel from a single processing point.